 Best Tri-Band Access Point

 Getting a reliable, fast, and durable Wi-Fi access point can be a daunting task.
 Fortunately, the NETGEAR Tri-Band AC3000 Wireless Access Point comes with these elements and more.
 Ideal for large homes and small businesses, this triband Wi-Fi access point features one 2.4 GHz band and two 5GHz bands (one high, one low).
 All of these bands come together to provide an amazing speed of up to 3GBps.
-Unlike the NETGEAR AC1200 above, this Wi-Fi access point features MU-MIMO, and it has the capability to handle up to 600 clients.
+Unlike the NETGEAR AC1200 above, this Wi-Fi access point features MU-MIMO and has the capability to handle up to 600 clients.
 You get a gigabit Ethernet port for connecting your printers, computers, and other devices.

-Managing it is also easy as this Wi-Fi access point comes with one-year free access to NETGEAR's Insight remote management software.
+Managing it is also easy, as this Wi-Fi access point comes with one year of free access to NETGEAR's Insight remote management software.
 You don't need to download an extra program, buy a cloud key, or any other hardware.
-It can be installed on the wall or a suspended ceiling, and mounting it is straightforward too.
+It can be installed on the wall or on a suspended ceiling, and mounting it is straightforward too.
 The NETGEAR AC3000 Wireless Access Point comes with many advanced features, including band steering, load balancing, and assisted roaming.
 The security is handled by rogue AP detection, WPA2, and WPA.
 You get PoE support as well as AC power via a PAV12V power adapter.
 If you own a business or have a large home and you're looking for an access point for WiFi, this is one of the best options you can work with.

 6. TP-Link N300 Wireless Portable Nano Travel Access Point

 Best Mobile Wireless Access Point